yinyangsammy/snapshot-location-assessment/README.md

     <h3 align="center"><img src="assets/readme/amenity-buttons-table.png"></h3>

-    6) Click on any amenity button and the map will be populated with markers for their respective amenities.
+    6) Click on any amenity button and the map will be populated with markers for any found addresses appertaining to that amenity.

     <h3 align="center"><img src="assets/readme/map-amenities.png"></h3>

     7) To the right of the place-container, the user will find the weather forecasts for the address they have entered.
-The daily forecast sits at the top and gives the next fifteen hours of weather in 3 hour increments.
-The five day forecast comes next and once again can be assessed in 3 hour increments.
-Lastly, the 16 day forecast just gives a daily average for each day.
+    -   The daily forecast sits at the top and gives the next fifteen hours of weather in 3 hour increments.
+    -   The five day forecast comes next and once again can be assessed in 3 hour increments.
+    -   The 16 day forecast just gives a daily average for each day.

     <h3 align="center"><img src="assets/readme/weather-forecasts.png"></h3>